juhosyrjanen/pirkkabot/README.md

 ![pirkka-kun](pirkkabot.png)

 Pirkkabot innocently scans K-Ruoka webstore for Pirkka III -beer's price daily.
-To combat ever changing CloudFlare and other bot blocking mechanisms used by K-Ruoka, Pirkkabot uses a combination of a managed distrubuted web scraper - [ScrapeOps](https://scrapeops.io/) and BeatuifulSoup to scrape K-Ruoka page contents.
+To combat ever changing CloudFlare and other bot blocking mechanisms used by K-Ruoka, Pirkkabot uses a combination of a managed distrubuted web scraper - [ScrapeOps](https://scrapeops.io/) and BeatuifulSoup to scrape and parse K-Ruoka page contents.

 ## Latest Tweets